 - Achilles' Heel: He becomes weaker when he has an iron deficiency.
 In fact, lacking this is what netted Kirishima the win at the U.A.
 Sports Festival.

 - A Day in the Limelight:

-- The Sports Festival Arc develops his rivalry with Kirishima.
+- The U.A.
+Sports Festival Arc develops his rivalry with Kirishima.

-- During the School Trip Arc, he got to defeat Mustard alongside Itsuka.
+- During the Forest Training Camp Arc, he gets to defeat Mustard alongside Kendo.

-- Defeat Means Friendship: Becomes Kirishima's friend right after losing to him in an arm wrestling match.Juuzou Honenuki: Guess yesterday's nemesis is today's comrade.
+- Defeat Means Friendship: Becomes Kirishima's friend right after losing to him in an arm wrestling match:Juzo Honenuki: Guess yesterday's nemesis is today's comrade.